Reconciliation Week 2026 Activities, Workshops and Cultural Experiences Across Australia

 What is Reconciliation Week in Australia?

-National Reconciliation Week takes place every year from 27 May to 3 June.
-During this week, Australians reflect on our shared history, learn about Aboriginal and Torres Strait Islander cultures, and take concrete steps toward reconciliation.
+National Reconciliation Week is held every year from 27 May to 3 June.
+It is a time for Australians to reflect on our shared history, learn more about Aboriginal and Torres Strait Islander cultures, and take meaningful steps toward reconciliation.
+For schools, workplaces, councils and community groups, it is an important opportunity to move beyond awareness and create genuine cultural learning experiences.

 Why is Reconciliation Week important for workplaces?